colin-olito/FGM-BalancingSel-Selfers/README.md

-# Using Fisher's Geometric Model study balancing selection in partially selfing populations
+# Insights from Fisher's Geometric Model into the scope for balancing selection in inbreeding populations

 ## Overview

-This is a GitHub repository for the development of a theoretical population genetics research project that is now published under the title "*Using Fisher's Geometric Model study balancing selection in partially selfing populations*" (doi: 10.XXXX/evo.XXXX).
+This is a GitHub repository for the development of a theoretical population genetics research project with the working title "*Insights from Fisher's Geometric Model into the scope for balancing selection in inbreeding populations*" (doi: 10.XXXX/evo.XXXX).
 Here you can find all of the necessary code to reproduce the simulations and main figures presented in the published paper and appendices.

 ## Abstract